-A winter gardening is not merely a great addition to home; it also provides many benefits.
+The winter gardening is not merely a great addition to home; it also provides many benefits.
 There are those who believe that gardening must cease once the first frost hits, but that’s not true.
-The gardeners can enjoy the sensations of gardening year round by several ways and continue growing plants, vegetables, herbs, and fruit during the winter months.
+The gardeners can enjoy the sensations of gardening year-round in several ways and continue growing plants, vegetables, herbs, and fruit during the winter months.

-- Another benefit of winter gardening is the added exercise.
-During winter most people tend to stay indoors longer than they do during summer.
+- Another winter gardening benefit is the added exercise.
+During winter most people tend to stay indoors longer than they do during the summer.
 Winter gardening is a marvelous activity to get outside and be energetic.

 Additional benefits of winter gardening have to do with the produce.
 Those who harvest healthy fruits and vegetables during the winter months often eat more greens than those purchase them from stores.
-The nutrient rich fruits and vegetables during the winter months helps to protect against illness, improve the immunity, and keep the body running at optimum level.
+The nutrient-rich fruits and vegetables during the winter months help to protect against illness, improve the immunity, and keep the body running at optimum level.

 1- Climate Consideration